AbriCS/AbriCS/README.md

 # Hi, I'm Jean!

 ## About Me
-Joined Birmingham Bootcamp in December 2021.
+Software developer.
+Currently enrolled on a  Full Stack Coding Bootcamp which started in December 2021.

 ## Github Profile
 👩‍💻 I'm currently developing my skills as a FullStack Developer.

-🧠 Currently working with HTML, CSS, Javascript and Node.
+🧠 Working with HTML, CSS, Javascript and Node.

-👯‍♀️ I'm looking to collaborate on any interesting coding project.
+👯‍♀️ Scrum Master of our recent collaborative project.
+Creating a timed game called 'Where are we'.

 🤔 I'm looking for help with understanding Javascript.